-Note: it is important that this information is accurate to ensure program marketing reflects positions available.
+Note: it is important that this information is accurate to ensure pathway marketing reflects positions available.

 The Commission’s marketing strategy targets potential candidates and includes flexibility to target particular regions where positions are available.
-A wide variety of marketing and promotional strategies will be used to advertise the Program, including but not limited to online marketing, social media, university outreach and Indigenous specific media.
+A wide variety of marketing and promotional strategies will be used to advertise the Pathway, including, but not limited to, online marketing, social media, and university outreach.

 Confirmation of Agency Profile

-Agencies are required to confirm their agency profile.
+Agencies are required to confirm their Agency Profile.
 This information is collated and published as an information booklet for candidates.
-It is also used to promote the program and participating agencies throughout the marketing campaign.
+It is also used to promote the pathway and participating agencies throughout the marketing campaign.

-A formal assessment will be conducted to identify suitable candidates through a robust and culturally safe process, using contemporary assessment methods.
-Assessment centres will be held in Canberra.
-Further information about the process is available under Assessment Methodology.
+Formal assessment will be conducted to identify suitable candidates through a robust and culturally safe process, utilising contemporary assessment methods.
+Further information about the process is available under Assessment Methodology below.

 Yarning Circle: Group Interviews

-Agencies will be invited to nominate representatives from their agency to participate as an interview panel member.
-Panel members will undergo assessor training and attend the nominated assessment centre.
+Agencies will be invited to nominate representatives from their agency to participate as a panel member.
+Panel members will undergo mandatory training and attend the nominated assessment centre(s).